How to find an IP service provider that meets your needs

 I have shared my thought process with all the counsels I met and today I want to share it with all of you via a small incidence from today.

 Today, I was invited to host the daily connect of GreyB’s Solutions team.
 This team’s main job is to find the next big problems hindering GreyB’s growth and solve them one by one.
 They work like an internal strategy team that works with all departments.
 Here’s how the connect unfolded.

-I tought I will check if these guys can figure out an answer to this question.
+I thought I will check if these guys can figure out an answer to this question.
 So I gave them a hypothetical situation –

 How would you help the IP Counsel of Coca-Cola find the right IP services partner, assuming he is your friend and you are no longer in GreyB?

 IP Counsels can easily find many IP service providers on Google.
-However, it is not easy to select the one that best fits the needs.
-Find the one who can execute the project and can think alike is not an easy task.
+However, it is not easy to select the one that best fits your needs.
+Finding the one who can execute the project and can think alike is not an easy task.

 Every team member started thinking about what they can suggest to the in-house counsel and the first set of suggestions came out very quickly –

 Do research on the service provider website to understand their technical know-how, experience, etc. Select the service provider directly via Word of mouth

 The Testimonials from their previous client Their work examples, sample deliverables, etc. How many experts do you have in your team and what are their backgrounds?
 Have you done something like this before?
 Which databases or software do you have?
 Have they worked with someone who wanted to do the same thing we do?
 Do they have any case studies?
 If they do their search or landscape manually or via some software-assisted method?

 I observed most of these initial questions were to judge the patent knowledge and experience of the company.